charmed-osm/5g-core/bundle/README.md

 b.
 Configuring interface

-Update master_interface field to your server's main interface name with the following command:
+For the deployment to get completed successfully, update master_interface field to your server's main interface name with the following command,

 ```bash
 juju config natapp master_interface="<interface_name>"